 A. The loan we received from the Diocese is a three-year term.
 We are fortunate that we do not have to make scheduled monthly loan payments like traditional loans.
 Rather, we have three full years to eliminate the loan payment, which greatly helps the parish finances as well as the ability to replace the church roof immediately.

-Q. What is the benefit for Good Shepherd by receiving a loan from the Diocese?
+Q. What is the benefit for Good Shepherd for receiving a loan from the Diocese?

 A. The benefits are three-fold.
 First, in the aforementioned, by receiving a loan from the Diocese, Good Shepherd Parish is not bound by repayment terms from a bank.
 The terms of the loan from the Diocese are beneficial as there are no scheduled payments.
 The loan simply must be paid off in three years.
 Second, the parish would not be guaranteed an outside loan, from a bank for example.
 As a result, the parish receives the necessary funds to immediately begin addressing the replacement of the roof.
 Third, the interest on the loan is simple interest, which is more beneficial than outside loan structures.